-I am an aspiring philosopher of science at Boston University, in my third-year of study in the department of philosophy’s PhD program in Spring 2023.
+I am an aspiring philosopher of science at Boston University, in my fourth-year of study in the department of philosophy’s PhD program in Spring 2023.
 I graduated from the Rose Hill Honors Program at Fordham University in 2020, where I received my bachelor’s degree in philosophy and classical civilizations.
 I am originally from Long Island, New York, where I attended Rocky Point High School.

 If you too are a philosopher, please feel free to connect via email, or using any of my social profiles linked on this website!
 I can be reached at brewer@bu.edu.